Ty Gwyn - Suffolk House Restoration and refurbishment

 Project carried out with architect owner to restore, refurbish and adjust this Suffolk cottage and its 1960’s modernist conversion

-A substantial but sympathetic restoration of both historic building fabric and modernist details was undertaken led by the owner and including some internal reconfiguration.
-Our role as friend and collaborator was to offer critical input, test ideas, and engage with the design process to provide the drawn information for each stage, including areas of detailing and specification.
+A substantial but sympathetic restoration of both historic building fabric and modernist details was undertaken led by the owner and included some internal reconfiguration.
+Our role as a friend and a collaborator was to offer critical input, test ideas, and engage with the design process to provide the drawn information for each stage, including areas of detailing and specification.

 The internal plan rearrangements further opened up the interior to views and created new internal sightlines.
 Ceilings were removed to create a lofty central hall and kitchen.
 The external building envelope was entirely upgraded to improve thermal performance.
 Flood mitigation measures and a sustainable heating system were introduced.